sbdzdz/ivr-synsets/README.md

 cabal update
 cabal install concraft-pl
 ```
-Finally, download a pre-trained model, available [here](http://zil.ipipan.waw.pl/Concraft?action=AttachFile&do=get&target=nkjp-model-0.2.gz), rename it to `model.gz` (do not unzip it) and put into concraft directory (default is `~/.cabal/bin`).
+Finally, download a [pre-trained model](http://zil.ipipan.waw.pl/Concraft?action=AttachFile&do=get&target=nkjp-model-0.2.gz), rename it to `model.gz` (do not unzip it) and put into Concraft directory (default is `~/.cabal/bin`).
 You can now test the installation by running:
 ```
 concraft-pl tag model.gz < input.txt > output.plain
 ```